-China has rapidly become one of New Zealand's top visitor markets and could account for 17% of visitor arrivals in 2025.
+China has rapidly become one of New Zealand's top visitor markets and could account for seventeen percent of visitor arrivals in 2025.

-Visitor numbers will continue to grow strongly, driven by the thirst for travel of its middle and upper classes.
+Visitor numbers will continue to grow strongly, driven by expanding middle and upper classes.
 Chinese arrivals to New Zealand will be comprised of more FIT travellers and less groups in coming years.
-New Zealand received 24% of the visitors to Australasia in the year ended 2013, but had 31% share of the growing holiday market.
+New Zealand received twenty four percent of the visitors to Australasia in the year ended 2013, but had thirty one percent share of the growing holiday market.
 Some speed bumps may occur, such as the October 2012 travel law change.
-This saw total Chinese arrivals decline by 12% for October through December 2013 compared to the same period in 2012.
-However since the law change direct arrivals from China have actually increased by 16%, while arrivals via Australia decreased by 32%.
-Some near-term risk in Chinese credit markets may affect growth in consumption.
-However over the medium and long-term, the continued industrialisation and growing consumption drivers evident in China will deliver increasing economic prosperity and more visitors to New Zealand.
+This saw total Chinese arrivals decline by twelve percent for October through December 2013 compared to the same period in 2012.
+However since the law change direct arrivals from China actually increased by sixteen percent, while arrivals via Australia decreased by thirty two percent.
+Also some near-term risk from credit markets in China may affect growth in consumption.
+However over the medium and long-term, the continued industrialisation and growing consumption drivers will deliver increasing economic prosperity and more visitors to New Zealand.
 There is also increasing worldwide competition for this market.
 To protect and grow our position requires evolving product and marketing it to grow our position, supported by appropriate supply conditions.

-2025 Organic 2025 Accelerated 4 Ambitious Forecast visitor arrivals 714,087 Forecast visitor arrivals 806,712 Forecast visitor arrivals 893,198 Average annual growth 9.94% Average annual growth 11.07% Average annual growth 12.01% Forecast market share 17.19% Forecast market share 17.59% Forecast market share 17.30% Forecast visitor spend \$2,283m Forecast visitor spend \$2,579m Forecast visitor spend \$2,856m
+2025 Organic ◆ 2025 Accelerated • Ambitious Forecast visitor arrivals 714,087 Forecast visitor arrivals 806,712 Forecast visitor arrivals 893,198 Average annual growth 9.94% Average annual growth 11.07% Average annual growth 12.01% Forecast market share 17.19% Forecast market share 17.59% Forecast market share 17.30% Forecast visitor spend \$2,283m Forecast visitor spend \$2,579m Forecast visitor spend \$2,856m